emanco/todoyogi/README.md

 ## Execute a local Express server

-After creating the artefact you can render the page frome the server with `npm run start`.
+After creating the artefact you can render the page from the server with `npm run start`.

 ## Dependencies